hartmanm/data_aggregator/readme.md

 # what it does

-People spend a lot of time opening a bunch of different websites, reading them looking for specific data. da is a custom scraper / information aggregator that scrapes target websites for specific information, adding the results to a single json. da.html allows a this json to be loaded in a browser.
+People spend a lot of time opening a bunch of different websites, reading them looking for specific data. da is a custom scraper / information aggregator that scrapes target websites for specific information, adding the results to a single json. da.html allows this json to be loaded in a browser.
 The tools I developed scrape and parse:

 - if items are in stock at amazon or newegg given the url of the item